 Thank you for your interest in becoming a fighter pilot in the Vermont Air National Guard (VTANG)!
 We are seeking highly motivated men and women to join our team.
-The Vermont Air National Guard is not currently accepting applications for Undergraduate Pilot Training (UPT).
-We concluded our last board in March 2021 and expect to hold another board in 2-3 years.
-This will be a selection board to hire new F-35 pilots into the VTANG.
+The Vermont Air National Guard is now currently accepting applications for Undergraduate Pilot Training (UPT).
+The board will be held early March and applications are due NLT 31 December 2022.

 Pilot application package must be submitted in full, the VTANG will not accept partial packages -- all contents must be accounted for upon delivery to the 134th Fighter Squadron (FS).
 Candidates will be notified if they are selected for an interview based on the candidate's ability to meet the outlined prerequisites and the competitiveness of their application.
 All interviews will be held in person at the 134th FS located in South Burlington, VT.

 Prerequisites for Pilot Training Applicants